rainerzufalldererste/llscript/README.md

 Compilation Succeeded.
 ```

-### Step 3: Append the Bytecode to the Run-Time-Environment Shellcode
+### Step 3: Append the Bytecode to the Runtime-Environment Shellcode
-- Open the compiler output file `bytecode.lls` and the run-time-environment shellcode `script_host.bin` in a hex editor like [HxD](https://mh-nexus.de/en/hxd/).
+- Open the compiler output file `bytecode.lls` and the runtime-environment shellcode `script_host.bin` in a hex editor like [HxD](https://mh-nexus.de/en/hxd/).
 - Create a new hex-file and first paste in the contents of `script_host.bin`.
 This section should end with the magic constant `37 6F 63 03 12 9E 71 31`.
 - Now paste in the contents of `bytecode.lls`.
 These should usually begin with `0E` (which is the op code `LLS_OP_STACK_INC_IMM`).
 - Save the file.